 The thermal Hall conductivity for $\lambda_{3}\ne 0$ exhibits a non-monotonic temperature dependence, reversing sign and approaching a non-vanishing value at high temperatures.
-It peaks at $T\sim 0.1\omega_{m}$, where $\omega_{m}=\omega_{\mathrm{d}}(\bm k_{c})$, $\bm k_{c}\equiv (k_{c}, k_{c}, k_{c})$, is the maximum phonon frequency of the transverse modes.
+It peaks at $T_{m}\sim 0.1\hbar\omega_{m}/k_{B}$, where $\omega_{m}=\omega_{\mathrm{d}}(\bm k_{c})$, $\bm k_{c}\equiv (k_{c}, k_{c}, k_{c})$, is the maximum phonon frequency of the transverse modes in the diagonal direction.
+The scaling relation between the peak temperature and $\omega_{m}$ is insensitive to variations in $\lambda_{3}$, as evident in Fig.~\ref{fig:kappa_t}(a).
 The behavior results from competing contributions of the Berry curvatures near the $k_{z}$-axis and the diagonal directions.
 The former contributes a negative thermal Hall conductivity and dominates at low temperatures, whereas the latter contributes positively and dominates at high-temperatures.

+The temperature dependence is largely unaffected by variations in $\omega_{0}$, as shown in Fig.~\ref{fig:kappa_t}(b).
+Both the peak temperature and the high-temperature asymptotic value, when scaled by $\omega_{m}$, exhibit minimal dependence on $\omega_{0}$.
+On the other hand, the thermal Hall conductivity is enhanced at low temperatures for smaller $\omega_{0}$, as more phonons can be excited.

 Notably, $\kappa_{xy}$ exhibits a non-linear dependence on the magnetic field $B$.
 This is evident in Fig.~\ref{fig:kappa_B}, which shows the dependence of $\kappa_{xy}/B$ on the magnetic field.
 We see that $\kappa_{xy}/B$ varies linearly with $\ln B$ when $\lambda_{3}\ne 0$, indicating the nonlinear dependence.
 In contrast, when $\lambda_{3}=0$, $\kappa_{xy}/B$ remains constant.
 The non-linear magnetic field dependence is a result of the singular distribution of the Berry curvature in a system with discrete rotational symmetry, as we will show in the next subsection.